 Provide a narrative (with charts, if needed) explaining the Scope of Work.
-Make a clear and convincing presentation of how you will achieve the goals of your project.
+Make a clear and convincing presentation of how the goals of the project will be achieved.
 The scope of work completes the picture for the reviewer.
-It discusses how your organization proposes to proceed with the project.
+It discusses how the organization proposes to proceed with the project.
 An application that does not include a scope of work cannot be evaluated and could be returned as ineligible.